rayhog/aviator-jekyll-template/_documentation/tqlqueries1.06.md

 description:

 content_markdown: |-
-  You use the Technopedia query language to query a single node, or multiple nodes where you must add a relationship to other nodes to get data from multiple nodes in one  query.
+  You use the Technopedia query language to query a single node, or multiple nodes where you must add a relationship to other nodes to get data from other nodes in one  query.
 For many TQL queries, you must use relationships to include two or more Technopedia nodes in the query.

   Relationships might seem complex but their main use is to connect Technopedia nodes. <br>
+  {: .warning}

   <br>
   Because TQL is a declarative query language, you can build your query with multiple nodes, relationships, attributes, and add multiple conditions to refine your query.<br>

   Like nodes, relationships can have attributes.
 Add an alias to the relationship when you want to return data for those relationship attributes.
-TQL binds the alias that you specify to the relationship, which you can refer to with the `RETURN` clause.
   {: .warning}

   #### Using relationships to connect nodes in a query<br>